Is my period pain normal?

 If the menstrual pain doesn't feel like a cramp, and you experience it as more of a stabbing or a burning pain, then you may have an underlying condition and you should consult with a doctor who specialises in women's health.
 If your pain doesn't improve after 3 months of diet changes, or it is completely debilitating, then it also requires further investigation.

 This is a very common condition which can cause debilitating pain with a period and also at other times of your cycle, such as ovulation.

 Endometriosis pain is caused by endometrium-like tissue (similar to that of your uterine lining) found in other parts of your body such as ovaries, fallopian tubes, bowel and bladder.

 Natural treatments for endometriosis include diet changes, herbal antimicrobial medicine and nutritional supplements to improve the pain experienced by women with endometriosis.

 Pain between periods

 Sometimes women feel a sharp twinge in their ovaries around the half way mark between their periods.
 This is normal and it's a sign that you have just ovulated.
 It's also normal to not notice this twinge.

 The ovulation pain lasts only a short time and shouldn't require a pain killer or affect your activities during the day.
 'Stabbing' pain at ovulation may indicate endometriosis. see a women's health doctor if you experience any other type of pelvic or ovary pain between your periods.

-The women who come to see me have experienced improvements in range of menstrual problems such as period pain, PMS, peri-menopause, menopause, endometriosis and polycystic ovary syndrome.
+The women who come to see me in my clinic have experienced improvements in range of menstrual problems such as period pain, PMS, peri-menopause, menopause, endometriosis and polycystic ovary syndrome.

 I also treat women for acne, digestive conditions, weight gain and improving energy levels.
 If you are interested in working with me, please contact me here.
 I would be delighted to be a part of your support team.